Definition for singly-linked list node

 # Return the slow pointer, which is now at the middle of the list

-What makes this algorithm powerful is its space efficiency.
+return slowThe win here is space efficiency.
 Unlike storing nodes in an array or counting the length first, the tortoise and hare approach finds the middle element in a single pass without using extra space.
-This makes it ideal for memory-constrained environments and problems that require finding the middle element of a linked list.
+That makes it the right choice in memory-constrained environments and any problem that needs the middle element of a linked list.

 # Definition for singly-linked list node